pulumi/foundational-training/module-02-pulumi-import/slides.md

     # etc.
 ```

-- Every Pulumi resource has a `get` function.
+- Every Pulumi resource has a `get` function
-- Takes 2 parameters: `name`, and `id`.
+- Takes 2 parameters: `name`, and `id`
-- The `id` parameter is resource-specific and identical to the id used in `pulumi import`.
+- The `id` parameter is resource-specific and identical to the id used in `pulumi import`
-- `get` will fail in preview if resource cannot be found.
+- `get` will fail in preview if resource cannot be found

 Docs: <https://www.pulumi.com/docs/concepts/resources/get/>